media-admin/janecka/wp-content/plugins/media-cleaner/readme.txt

 = 6.3.5 (2022/05/05) =
 * Fix: There were a few warnings related to undeclared arrays.
 * Add: Support for Metabox.
-* Info: New plugin the the family! 🎉 It is simply called Database Cleaner, and it aims to be... the best Database Cleaner!
-You can find it [here](https://wordpress.org/plugins/database-cleaner).

 = 6.3.4 (2022/04/29) =
 * Fix: Issue with Elementor.